The 2015 World's 50 Best Restaurants List

 About This Edition

 The 2015 World's 50 Best Restaurants shows significant geographic diversity, with 22 countries represented across 36 cities.
 Europe maintains a strong presence in the top rankings, placing five restaurants in the top 10, led by Spain's El Celler de Can Roca in Girona.
-Italy, Denmark, and the United Kingdom each contribute one restaurant to the upper tier.
+Italy, Denmark, the United Kingdom each contribute one restaurant to the upper tier.
 Asia claims two spots in the top 10 through Narisawa in Tokyo and Gaggan Anand in Bangkok.
 South America secures two positions with Central in Lima at fourth and D.O.M. in São Paulo at ninth.
 North America enters once with Eleven Madison Park in New York City at fifth.
 The complete turnover from the previous edition indicates a fundamental shift in the list's composition or methodology.
 The geographic distribution extends from established fine dining capitals like Paris and London to emerging culinary destinations across Southeast Asia and South America, reflecting the global expansion of high-end dining culture during this period.

 Frequently Asked Questions